-Solution: An online SMS service allowing the hostel to reach high volumes of residents via a platform relevant to many of them, at minimal cost.
+Solution: An online SMS service allowing the hostel to reach high volumes of young residents via a platform relevant to them – their mobile phones – at minimal cost.

 Impact: Significant increase in resident participation in meaningful activities over two month trial period.
 Following positive feedback from residents the service has now been adopted permanently by the hostel as a key part of their communications strategy.

 Move On | a new shared housing model for young homeless people

 While working at North London YMCA, a hostel for 150 young homeless people in Hornsey, Sam designed a programme supporting residents to access affordable shared accommodation in London, through the innovative use of ex-student accommodation.

 Problem: Young homeless people face an increasingly severe shortage of viable housing options due to London's dearth of social housing and the spiralling costs of private renting.
 As a result, thousands of young people remain 'stuck' in temporary accommodation, sometimes for many years.

 Solution: A new Move On scheme designed through extensive user engagement.
 The scheme uses under-utilised shared flats in London, with wrap-around support for participants to move into and sustain their new home.